 Vet’s marathon challenge

-A vet from Honiton will be swapping his surgery for his running shoes when he takes on one of the toughest ultra marathons in the world.
+A vet from Honiton has fulfilled a lifelong dream after completing one of the toughest ultra marathons in the world.

-To celebrate turning 50 Greg Axsel, who is a partner and veterinary surgeon at New Street Vets, decided it was time to finally fulfil his dream of entering the Comrades Marathon in South Africa.
+Greg Axsel, who is a partner and veterinary surgeon at New Street Vets, recently joined thousands of runners to take on the Comrades Marathon in South Africa to celebrate turning 50.

-The Comrades Marathon has been running since 1921 and has run ever since except during the World War Two years of 1941 to 1945 and was originally set up to honour the soldiers of the Great War in South Africa.
+The marathon, stretching 56 miles, was established in 1921 and has run ever since - except during the World War Two - and was originally set up to honour the soldiers of the Great War in South Africa.

 If you value what this story gives you, please consider supporting the Midweek Herald.
 Click the link in the orange box above for details.